There are several treatment options available for people with Tourette's syndrome.

 - a newer generation of dopamine antagonists – that were developed in the 1990s

-Both the older and newer dopamine antagonists have side effects, although not everyone will experience them, and their severity will differ from person to person.
+Both the older and newer dopamine antagonists have side effects, although not everyone experiences them, and their severity differs from person to person.

 The side effects of the older dopamine antagonists include: